Jackson Guldan Co.

-The Jackson Guldan Co. of Columbus, Ohio was a manufacturer of stringed musical instruments, operating in the first half of the 20th century.
+The Jackson-Guldan Co. of Columbus, Ohio was a manufacturer of stringed musical instruments, operating in the first half of the 20th century.
 Most notably, the company produced violins, fiddles, and violas as its primary product.
-Secondly, it made acoustic guitars, most carrying the brand name Adjustomatic.
-Thirdly, it maintained a toy department that, among other products, made toy violins for children.
+The company also made acoustic guitars, most carrying the brand name Adjustomatic.
+The company also diversified by creating a toy department that, among other products, made toy violins for children.

-Factory Location
+Company History

-The Jackson Guldan factory was located at 165 Main Street West.
+The Jackson-Guldan factory was located at 165 Main Street West.
 It was a brick building, three stories tall, with a one-story wing.

-Years of Operation

-The company was in operation from 1915 to 1971 It is noted that violin imports from Germany undercut the pricing of Jackson Guldan products and led, in part, to its slow decline.
+The company was in operation from 1915 to 1971.
+George J. Gulden was one of the company's founders and served as the original superintendent.
+The earliest known published reference to the company appears in the 30 December 1916 issue of the Music Trade Review.
+It was one of the first American companies to use machine fabrication for certain musical instrument components such as the front, back, and scroll.
+During the company's early history their primary customers were for-profit music schools.

+Originally known as the Jackson-Guldan Violin Co., the company changed its name to Jackson-Guldan, Inc. in 1954 after the company was purchased by F. L. Daniel of Chicago.
+At the time of the purchase the company had been in decline, with only five employees remaining.
+After the purchase the factory was modernized, raw material supply was increased, a new employee training program was established, and the company was expanded to 38 employees.
+In 1956 the company began to petition the U.S. federal government to increase import tariffs on foreign-made violins which undercut the pricing of Jackson Guldan products and had been leading, in part, to the company's and the industry's slow decline up to that point.
+At the time of its closure, it was the last remaining violin manufacturer in the United States.

 Violins

-Most current references to the Jackson Guldan Co.relate either to its violins or guitars.
+Most current references to the Jackson Guldan Co. relate either to its violins or guitars.
 The company proudly displayed its workmanship with banners such as Made in America by Jackson Guldan Craftsmen, or Made in America by Jackson Guldan Co., Columbus, Ohio, Inspected & Guaranteed.
 The violins were its best product, and many are still on the second-hand market.
 They are considered workmanlike, designed for everyday use, and often sounding better than their construction would indicate.

-They generally are valued in the range of $200 to $400, with an exception one selling for up to $800.
-Christie's sold a Jackson Guldan violin in 2005 for $180 and another one in 2008 for $125.